6 min read

 The success of the Civilian Joint Task Force, comprising local vigilantes and volunteer neighbourhood watchers, in combating the Boko Haram insurgency in the lower Lake Chad Basin shows the possible value of this sort of community policing.

-Key Recommendation: To guard against possible excesses and abuse, people in these structures must be properly trained, equipped and supervised.
+- However, to guard against possible excesses and abuse, people in these structures must be properly trained, equipped and supervised.
 The way forward, then, is the development of grassroots policing, enriched by local personnel and intelligence.

 About the Author: Al Chukwuma Okoli, Ph.D is a Senior Lecturer and Consultant-researcher, Department of Political Science, Federal University Lafia.